loothood/joke/README.md

-# This is a joke website
+# This is a joke website.
+Rust + Rocket
 Run:
 edit .env - specify your PostgreSQL username, password, host and DB install diesel cli